playpauseandstop/tddspry/tests/README.rst

 You need to have virtualenv_ and pip_ both installed on your system.

+Also you need to have GCC and MySQL devel pacakage installed on your system to compile and install ``MySQL-python`` package.

 .. note:: All project requirements, such as nose_ or twill_ would be downloaded on project bootstrap, tddspry would be installed from temporary archive ``sdist``'ed before bootstrap from actual repo.